harrislapiroff/chromamine.com/src/posts/making-blog-post-source-files-available-with-11ty.md

 [ojs]: /2023/11/11ty-and-observable/

-I really like the idea the source code being available for my posts, as a resource for curious readers _and_ to have a permanent link to it to which I can refer (as in the self-referential paragraph above).
+I really like the idea of source code being available for my posts, as a resource for curious readers _and_ to have a permanent link to it to which I can refer (as in the self-referential paragraph above).
 Of course, the source for my entire blog setup, including all posts, is [available on GitHub][gh-chromamine].
 But replicating the source on my own domain fulfills the [IndieWeb principles][] of "own your data" and building for "longevity."

 [gh-chromamine]: https://github.com/harrislapiroff/chromamine.com
 [IndieWeb principles]: https://indieweb.org/principles